Women's Liberal Federation: History

 The Women's Liberal Federation (WLF) was formed on the initiative of Sophia Fry, who in 1886 called a meeting at her house of fifteen local Women's Liberal Associations.
 The establishment of a national organisation was agreed, and this occurred in 1887, when members of forty associations met in London.
 It was reported that the federation membership was about 6,000, but this grew rapidly, reaching 75,000 in 1892.
 By 1904 there were 494 affiliated associations and a membership of approximately 67,600.
 By 1907 there were 613 affiliated associations, and a membership of 83,000.

 The federation's first president in 1887 was Catherine Gladstone.
-Around the turn of the century, the WLF had approximately 500 branches that were local and approximately 60,000 active members.
+At the start of the twentieth century, the WLF had approximately 500 local branches and approximately 60,000 active members.

+In 1892, the WLF split over whether to support women's suffrage.
+While Sophia Fry was personally in favour, she felt it was a divisive issue and should not become the policy of the group.
+As a result, when the policy was voted in, she left to become a founder of the rival Women's National Liberal Association, serving as its vice-president.

 Active members of the Women's Liberal Federation were often related to Liberal Members of Parliament or Liberal MPs.
 This gave these women an advantage since they knew how to work their way around politics.

-One of the active members who was related to a Liberal MP was Violet Bonham Carter.
-Violet was known to be a British politician as well as a diarist.
-Violet Bonham Carter was the daughter of Asquith, the Prime Minister of the United Kingdom during the years of 1908 to 1916.
-Another active member of the WLF was Megan George, the daughter of David Lloyd George, Prime Minister of the United Kingdom from 1916 to 1922 and the last Liberal to hold the office.
-Megan George was said to be among the 50 greatest Welsh women and men of all time.
-Megan was a Welsh politician who became the first female Parliament Member or MP (Member of Parliament) for a Welsh Constituency.
-She subsequently became a Labour Member of Parliament.
+One such active member, related to a Liberal MP, was Violet Bonham Carter, a British politician, diarist and daughter of H. H. Asquith, the Prime Minister of the United Kingdom from 1908 to 1916.

+Another active member was Megan Lloyd George, the daughter of David Lloyd George, Prime Minister of the United Kingdom from 1916 to 1922 and the last Liberal to hold the office.
+Megan Lloyd George, voted one of the 50 greatest Welsh women and men of all time, was a Welsh politician who became the first female Parliament Member or MP (Member of Parliament) for a Welsh Constituency, winning Anglesey for the Liberals in 1929.
+She subsequently became a Labour Member of Parliament, standing against the Liberals in 1957 and winning the seat in Carmarthen.

 Margery Corbett-Ashby, daughter of the Liberal Party politician, Charles Corbett, was also involved with the WLF.
 In February 1977 she spoke to the historian, Brian Harrison, about her experiences as a member of the federation, and its role in the Liberal Party as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

-Apart from being members of the WLF, women also participated in outside organizations or societies.
-Lady Carlisle for instance supported a campaign that fought for the rights for women to vote.
-Various members of the Women's Liberal Federation were a part of the National Union of Women's Suffrage Societies.
+WLF members were often involved in other organisations or societies.
+Lady Carlisle supported a campaign that fought for the rights for women to vote.
+Members of the Women's Liberal Federation were a part of the National Union of Women's Suffrage Societies.
 However many members became dissatisfied with the Women's Suffrage Society because they apparently opposed the rights for women to vote.
-In fact.
 Lady Carlisle was the one who first brought up the topic of dissatisfaction.